alibaba/cloud-kernel/Documentation/admin-guide/cgroup-v2.rst

         Memory usage low water mark, which means the available memory is ok.
         For details, please refer to the above wmark_ratio section.

+  memory.wmark_scale_factor
+        A read-write single value file which exists on non-root cgroups.
+        The default is 50.

+        The gap between wmark_low and wmark_high.
+The unit is in fractions of 10,000.
+The default value of 50 means the distance between wmark_high and wmark_low is 0.5% of the max limit of the cgroup.
+The maximum value is 1000, or 10% of max limit.

   memory.oom.group
 	A read-write single value file which exists on non-root cgroups.
 The default value is "0".